tum-gis/3dcitydb-docker-postgis/README.md

 All you need is a [Docker](https://www.docker.com/what-docker) installation and the image provided here.
 Detailed information on how to get and setup Docker on your system is provided in the [official documentation](https://docs.docker.com/engine/installation/).

-The 3DCityDB Docker image provided here is based on the offical PostgreSQL 10.1 image.
+The 3DCityDB Docker image provided here is based on the official PostgreSQL 10.1 image.
 There are several configurations options available, e.g. for setting database user passwords.
 Please find the [documentation here](https://hub.docker.com/_/postgres/).